lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 * Extract the Marmiton recipe
 * Add it to your cookbook

-#### New features

-Add features to

-* mark recipes as tested in your CookBook
+#### Mark as tested
-* print a recipe's details

-your interface should also be more user-friendly as below
+Once you're done with the "Search", try to add a feature to mark a recipe as tested:

 ```
 -- Here are all your recipes --